‘This Is Us’ Star Sterling K. Brown Might Be On ‘Marvelous Mrs. Maisel’ Next Season

 — CelebrityWorld24-7 (@Celebritywor24) January 28, 2019

-ET Online says that the cast and crew behind The Marvelous Mrs. Maisel has an eclectic wish list that also includes actors, Steve Buscemi, Daniel Craig and Alan Arkin, but Sterling K. Brown was a unanimous choice.
+ET Online says that the cast and crew behind The Marvelous Mrs. Maisel has an eclectic wish list that also includes actors, Steve Buscemi, Daniel Craig, and Alan Arkin, but Sterling K. Brown was a unanimous choice.
 Brosnahan assured Brown that the show’s writers would come up with something great for him because they are “gods.”

 Sherman-Palladino says that Brown would be greeted on set by his fan club.